-A TESTAMENT TO THE PAST
+A TESTAMENT TO THE PAST PREPARED IN THE YEAR OF NATIONAL REMEMBRANCE 1996-1997

-A register of the Polish war graves in Wellshill Cemetery Perth, arranged alphabetically, commemorating members of the Polish Armed Forces and those who served in the
+A register of the Polish war graves in Wellshill Cemetery Perth, arranged alphabetically, commemorating members of the Polish Armed Forces and those who served in the Polish Resettlement Corps, including post-war graves up to 1948. (see introduction)

 The list of Polish casualties at Perth Wellshill Cemetery is intended to provide a document in English commemorating those who served their country.
+The crowned Polish Eagle was cut into the headstones which were mostly made of Portland stone.

 Introduction